wpmetabox/docs/_docs/validation.md

 There are 2 ways of doing validation: via **input attributes** (mostly for basic validation) and via **jQuery validation plugin** (for more advanced validation).
 They're both bundled in Meta Box and you can choose which one fits your needs.

-## Validation with input attributes
+## Basic validation with input attributes

 Meta Box supports [custom attributes](https://docs.metabox.io/custom-attributes/) for all input fields.
 You can use these attributes to validate values of fields.